O

 Yes that means that blocks over 200% Difficulty are actually expected to be quite common on every pool!

-In the long run it all balances out since you also expected to get enough short blocks to make up for the less regular long blocks.
+In the long run it all balances out, since you also expect to get enough short blocks to make up for the less regular long blocks.

 However, since the process is pseudo-random, you cannot expect luck to change each time we get a long, or short block.